Claude Desktop

 Key Features

-The defining feature is local extension support.
-Anthropic now lets Claude Desktop install and manage desktop extensions that connect Claude to local files, apps, and system resources.
-That gives the desktop app a real advantage for private file work, local coding context, and laptop-native workflows that do not fit cleanly into browser-only assistants.
+The defining feature is still local extension support.
+Claude Desktop can install and manage desktop extensions that connect Claude to local files, apps, and system resources.
+That gives the app a real advantage for private file work, local coding context, and laptop-native workflows that do not fit cleanly into browser-only assistants.

 Strengths

-The app is also a good companion to Claude Code.
-Planning, drafting, reviewing, and local context gathering can happen in Claude Desktop, while bounded repository execution moves into the terminal tool.
+It is also a good companion to Claude Code.
+Planning, drafting, reviewing, connected-tool context gathering, and Cowork task orchestration can happen in Claude Desktop, while bounded repository execution moves into the terminal tool.

 Limitations

-Anthropic still labels Claude Desktop and its MCP or extension story as beta in support documentation.
-That means users should expect change.
-Platform support is narrower than browser-based assistants, and the quality of the overall experience depends heavily on which extensions or connectors are installed and how carefully they are configured.
+Platform support is still narrower than browser-based assistants, and the quality of the overall experience depends heavily on which extensions or connectors are installed and how carefully they are configured.
+Cowork and connector value also vary by plan tier and admin setup, so teams should not assume every desktop user gets the same product.

 Practical Tips

 Start with a small set of trusted extensions instead of installing everything that looks interesting.
 Review file and app permissions carefully.
-Use local desktop extensions for private or local-machine tasks, then add remote connectors only where cloud-system access is actually useful.
+Use desktop extensions for local-machine tasks, then add remote connectors only where cloud-system access is actually useful.

 If you use Claude Code as well, keep the roles clear.
-Claude Desktop is excellent for planning, review, and connected context work.
+Claude Desktop is excellent for planning, connected context work, and Cowork-style task coordination.
 Claude Code is the better surface for terminal-native implementation.

 Verdict

-Claude Desktop is one of the more important Anthropic surfaces right now because it brings chat, local context, connectors, and coding-adjacent workflows into one app.
-It is best for users who want Claude to work with the environment on their machine, not just with whatever fits into a browser conversation.
+Claude Desktop is one of the more important Anthropic surfaces right now because it brings chat, local context, connectors, and Cowork into one app.
+It is best for users who want Claude to work with the environment on their machine and across their connected tools, not just whatever fits into a browser tab.